Buffalo, New York: Pre-Columbian era to European exploration

-Before the arrival of Europeans, nomadic Paleo-Indians inhabited the western New York region from the 8th millennium BC.
+Before the arrival of Europeans, nomadic Paleo-Indians inhabited the western New York region from the 8th millennium BCE.
 The Woodland period began around 1000 BC, marked by the rise of the Iroquois Confederacy and the spread of its tribes throughout the state.
 Seventeenth-century Jesuit missionaries were the first Europeans to visit the area.

-During French exploration of the region in 1620, the region was sparsely populated and occupied by the agrarian Erie people in the south and the Wenrohronon (Wenro) of the Neutral Nation in the north.
+During French exploration of the region in 1620, the region was sparsely populated and occupied by the agrarian Erie people in the south and the Neutral Nation in the north, with a relatively small tribe, the Wenrohronon, between and the Senecas, an Iroquois tribe, occupying the land just east of the region.
 The Neutral grew tobacco and hemp to trade with the Iroquois, who traded furs with the French for European goods.
 The tribes used animal- and war paths to travel and move goods across what today is New York State.
 (Centuries later, these same paths were gradually improved, then paved, then developed into major modern roads.)
-During the Beaver Wars in the mid-17th century the Senecas partly wiped out and partly absorbed the Erie and Neutrals in the region.
+Traditional Seneca oral legends, as recounted by professional storytellers known as Hagéotâ, were highly participatory.
+These tales were told only during winter, as they were believed to have the power to put even animals and plants to sleep, which could affect the harvest.
+At the conclusion, audience members typically offered gifts, such as tobacco, to the storyteller as a sign of appreciation.
+During the Beaver Wars in the mid-17th century the Senecas conquered the Erie and Neutrals in the region.
 Native Americans did not settle along Buffalo Creek permanently until 1780, when displaced Senecas were relocated from Fort Niagara.
+The Seneca town of Došowëh, meaning "Between the basswoods," was historically located on Buffalo Creek, and Došowëh continues to be used as the Seneca name for the modern city of Buffalo.